Risk Management for Per- and Polyfluoroalkyl Substances (PFASs) under TSCA

 EPA summarized its concerns and identified data gaps and uncertainties about PFOA in the April 16, 2003, Federal Register notice.
 Supporting information is available in EPA docket EPA-HQ-OPPT-2003-0012.

 Beginning in 2003, EPA negotiated with multiple parties to produce missing information on PFOA through enforceable consent agreements (ECAs), memoranda of understanding (MOUs), and voluntary commitments.
+The ECA incineration testing of fluoropolymers and fluorotelomers concluded that the waste incineration of fluoropolymers and fluorotelomer-based polymers does not emit detectable levels of PFOA under conditions representative of typical municipal waste combustor operations in the U.S. and, therefore, is not expected to be a source of PFOA in the environment.
 All data generated under ECAs is available in EPA dockets EPA-HQ-OPPT-2003-0071 (Fluoropolymer Incineration ECA) and EPA-HQ-OPPT-2004-0001 (Fluorotelomer Incineration ECA).
 All data generated under MOUs is available in EPA dockets EPA-HQ-OPPT-2004-0112 (3M PFOA MOU) and EPA-HQ-OPPT-2004-0113 (DuPont PFOA MOU).

 In 2006, EPA and the eight major companies in the PFASs industry launched the reviewing substitutes for PFOA, PFOS, and other long-chain PFASs as part of its review process for new chemicals under TSCA New Chemicals Program.
 Over 300 alternatives of various types have been received and reviewed by EPA.
 EPA reviews the new substances against the range of toxicity, fate and bioaccumulation issues that have caused past concerns with perfluorinated substances, as well as any issues that may be raised by new chemistries.
 EPA requires testing for PFAS chemicals and polyfluorinated ethers it reviews under its new chemical process.
 For some of these chemicals, EPA requires degradation testing before the chemical can be commercialized.